Multipartite entanglement theory with entanglement-nonincreasing operations: Introduction

 In the bipartite setting, our comprehension of the potential and limitations inherent in LOCC is notably advanced, especially regarding transformations involving pure states.
 Given any pair of pure states $\ket{\psi}$ and $\ket{\phi}$, shared between Alice and Bob, it is possible to verify whether the transformation $\ket{\psi}\rightarrow\ket{\phi}$ is feasible under LOCC~\citep{PhysRevLett.83.436}.
 Furthermore, in the asymptotic regime --- where many copies of $\ket{\psi}$ are at our disposal --- we have precise knowledge of the transformation rates, which are intricately tied to the entanglement entropies of the involved quantum states~\citep{PhysRevA.53.2046}.

 In contrast to the well-established findings in bipartite systems, the multipartite setting presents a substantially more intricate landscape.
-Even when considering pure states of three qubits, the current understanding is characterized by isolated results~\citep{PhysRevA.62.062314,PhysRevA.63.012307,PhysRevA.72.042325,PhysRevA.95.012323,PhysRevLett.122.120503,PhysRevLett.125.080502}.
-Given two arbitrary three-qubit $\ket{\psi}^{ABC}$ and $\ket{\phi}^{ABC}$ our current knowledge neither permits us to verify conclusively whether $\ket{\psi}$ can be transformed into $\ket{\phi}$ via LOCC with unit probability, nor allows us to determine the optimal asymptotic transformation rate for such a conversion.
+Even when considering pure states of a few qubits, the current understanding is characterized by isolated results~\citep{PhysRevA.62.062314,PhysRevA.63.012307,PhysRevA.72.042325,PhysRevA.95.012323,PhysRevLett.122.120503,PhysRevLett.125.080502,PhysRevA.81.012317,10.1063/1.3481573,TAJIMA20131}.
+Given two arbitrary four-qubit states $\ket{\psi}^{ABCD}$ and $\ket{\phi}^{ABCD}$ our current knowledge neither permits us to verify conclusively whether $\ket{\psi}$ can be transformed into $\ket{\phi}$ via LOCC with unit probability, nor allows us to determine the optimal asymptotic transformation rate for such a conversion.
 Needless to say, this situation presents a compelling challenge.